tmorris-ftnt/ztptool/README.md

 ## Import ADOM
 The Import ADOM function will create a new import based on of a json file created by the Export ADOM function.

+## MacOS and Linux Support
+Builds are no longer provided for MacOS due to issues with PyInstaller and permissions in MacOS.

+To run on MacOS and Linux please run directly in python form source.